If you were to eavesdrop on conversations between people who take pride in their physical activity, you’d probably hear

 “I want to run faster, so I’m going to double my mileage this week.”

-Before we talk hip flexor stretches, let’s look at the hip flexor itself
+But before we talk hip flexor stretches, let’s look at the hip flexors themselves.

 - Iliopsoas (the iliacus and psoas muscles)

 - Rectus femoris

 The iliacus attaches on the upper portion of the femur and begins on the inside crest of the ilium (inside of the pelvis), where the psoas attaches all the way through the transverse processes of the lumbar spine, even binding into the discs directly.
 The rectus femoris begins at the base of the anterior superior iliac spine, and attaches all the way down to the knee cap, whereas the sartorius starts in the same place as the rectus femoris, but attaches on the medial aspect of the knee, blending with the MCL and portions of the hamstrings.

 When these muscles contract together without the use of the floor, we see hip flexion, as in the case of a hanging leg raise.
 When we see the muscles contract while the feet are contacting the ground, we see a variation of hip flexion known as anterior pelvic tilt.

 The iliopsoas has an underrated role in spinal stabilization.
 It makes sense when you see how the psoas attaches all along the lumbar spine, providing compression and stabilization against uncontrolled spinal flexion, lateral flexion, and shear.
 It’s kind of a big deal like that.